ulfboge/wildlands-league-ecosystem/docs/Proposal Wildlands League 2025.md

 By establishing a strong data foundation, we enable informed decision-making and set the stage for a **sustainable alternative to conventional logging**, unlocking long-term environmental and economic benefits.

 For further details or consultation, please reach out.
-Let’s collaborate to create meaningful, nature-based solutions.
+Let's collaborate to create meaningful, nature-based solutions.

 # Amendment scope of work {#amendment-scope-of-work}